This is a love story. A story of longing and desire.

 In Visva-Bharati, a university started by Bengali Nobel Laureate Rabindranath Tagore in India’s West Bengal state, outgoing graduates are given saptaparni leaves, common in the university’s leafy complex, as a “symbol of simplicity and being connected with the nature,” a senior administrator there told India Real Time.

-Dr Govind Singh, writes on Delhi Green blog article, ‘What’s That October ‘Devilish’ Smell, Delhi?‘
+Dr Govind Singh, writes on Delhi Green blog, ‘What’s That October ‘Devilish’ Smell, Delhi?‘

 A native of Indo-Malayan region, the genus is named after Professor C. Alston, a famous botanist of Edinburgh.
 The species has its origin in its use for making students’ black boards or slates.
 It is an ideal shady, easy to grow tree which is known to help control noise pollution in urban settings.
 Ayurveda finds the uses of Alstonia as a bitter and astringent herb for treating skin disorders, malarial fever, urticaria, chronic dysentery, diarrhea, in snake bite and for upper purification process of Panchakarma.
 Its bark, known as Dita Bark, is used in traditional medicine to treat dysentery and fever.